digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ---

-# Question: If a bit is just voltage a lot (1) or a little (0) voltage, how does the computer "know" if a bit equals a specific state (on or off, green or blue, up or down, or whatever?)
+# Question: If a bit represents a lot (1) or a little (0) voltage, how does the computer "know" if a bit equals a specific state (on or off, green or blue, up or down, or whatever?)

 ---